Skip to main content

 Testing logic

-The logic.test.ts will probably use createLogicSuite, which is used to test function output given certain input arguments.
+The logic.test.ts usually uses createLogicSuite, which is used to test function output given certain input arguments.
 Based on user feedback, these arguments are now passed as an array by convention:

 // logic.test.ts